feinstaub/feinstaub.github.io/struct/struct-main.md

   * 50
   * 75

-todo: suggest that this menu to be added to the std service menu in KDE
+DONE: suggest that this menu to be added to the std service menu in KDE WAIT / https://bugs.kde.org/show_bug.cgi?id=354017 "Bug 354017 - Add Resize images to service menu"

 kdiskfree [usability]: F5 to refresh / also refresh when USB drives get disconnected